pmorou/quantasma/quantasma-app/README.md

 Docker compose is being used to manage the application services, simply run command below to start up everything.

     docker-compose up

+After some time an app should be now available at `http://localhost/`.